JoshMJohnson/Portfolio-Josh-Johnson/Account_Manager/README.md

     2.)
 Within the dropdown box, click on Download ZIP

     3.)
-Under downloads, unzip the folder downloaded by clicking 'Extract all'
+Open the zip file that was just downloaded

     4.)
-Traverse through unzipped folder that was downloaded and open the folder of the project called 'Account_Manager'
+Unzip the file downloaded by clicking 'Extract all'

 &nbsp;**Option 2:** Exclusively download the Chess project